indubitable/cronch/README.md

 # A web-based job scheduler

+## What is it?

+CRONCH! is a cron-like job scheduler.
+It has a user-friendly web interface and convenient features.

+## Features

+- A six-part (with seconds) cron schedule using [Cronos](https://github.com/HangfireIO/Cronos)
+- Web interface for configuration and monitoring
+- Configuration is SCM- and diff-friendly
+  - Configuration is stored as an XML file
+  - Deploying CRONCH! configurations is as easy as copying this one file
+- Advanced job configuration options
+  - Specify a script and the application to execute that script (e.g., Bash, Perl, etc.)
+  - Optionally enforce a time limit
+  - Control parallel execution limits
+  - Mark job executions as Warning or Error based on keywords found in stdout/stderr
+- Post-run scripting
+  - Set up a script to execute when any job succeeds, fails, etc.
+  - Script can be used for notifications, cleanup, or anything else
+- Execution history is saved
+  - Start/stop times, status, and stdout/stderr are saved for every execution
+  - Output timestamps are included in stdout/stderr
+  - Old executions can optionally be removed based on count or age
+- Live insights
+  - See which jobs are currently executing
+  - Inspect stdout/stderr during, and after, execution
+- Natively containerized for painless deployment

+## Non-features (i.e., things purposely avoided, at least for now)

+- User management
+  - CRONCH! should be running on an isolated system if security is a concern
+  - Running behind an authorization frontend such as Authelia is an option as well
+- Multi-server setups
+  - Supporting the ability to execute jobs on multiple systems would be very complex and is not needed at the moment
+  - It is possible to manually configure a script to execute remote commands via SSH, etc.
+- Audit logs
+  - Minimal amount of settings doesn't warrant this
+  - Lack of user management would make this pointless

+## Installation

+### Docker images

+Docker is by far the easiest way to install CRONCH! at the moment.
+The following images are provided:

+`ghcr.io/indubitable/cronch` - [see details](https://github.com/indubitable/cronch/pkgs/container/cronch)

+This is the standard CRONCH! image, based on Debian.
+It's a multi-arch image with support for amd64 (x86_64), arm64, and armv7.
+It comes with Bash and Perl for scripting.

+`ghcr.io/indubitable/cronch-extra` - [see details](https://github.com/indubitable/cronch/pkgs/container/cronch-extra)

+This is a larger CRONCH! image, also based on Debian and also multi-arch.
+In addition to Bash and Perl, it supports Node, Python, Ruby, PHP, and PowerShell Core (pwsh) for scripting.

+### Configuration

+TODO

 ## Current status

 MVP achieved!
 It still shouldn't be considered stable, however.
 [Container images are available in GHCR.](https://github.com/indubitable/cronch/pkgs/container/cronch)